snowplow-archive/snowplow.github.com/_posts/2013-11-20-loading-json-data-into-redshift.md

 ---
 layout: post
-shortenedlink: Loading JSON data into Redshift
 title: Loading JSON data into Redshift - the challenges of quering JSON data, and how Snowplow can be used to meet those challenges
+title-short: Loading JSON data into Redshift
 tags: [json, redshift, unstructured, data pipeline, hive, serde]
 author: Yali
 category: Inside the Plow